orisai/source-map/docs/README.md

 ## Validation

-Sources are validated for existence when constructed or deserialized.
-But to not fail deserialization completely, error is thrown only when a method is called on a source.
+Sources which implement `SelfCheckingSource` are self-validated for existence when constructed.
+Also, when changed and no longer valid, `Source->isValid()` will return `false` and methods working may even throw `InvalidSource` exception.

 ```php
 use Orisai\SourceMap\Source;